All Episodes

 Okay.

-And then look, stealing money, right?
+And then, look, stealing money, right?

 Using email addresses.

-Big ready at gmail.com.
+BigReady at gmail.com.

-The backup address associated big ready at gmail.com is big ready016 at gmail.com.
+According to records obtained by mail.com, the backup address associated with bigready at gmail.com is big ready016 at gmail.com.

-Email address big ready06016 at gmail.com is linked to buy web cookies with email address big ready117 at gmail.com, among other email addresses, email address big ready117 at gmail.com was recovered as a user account for a cellar telephone that was seized from Oliver, incident to an unrelated arrest by NYPD officers' honor about March 26, 2021.
+Among other email addresses, email address, big ready117 at gmail.com was recovered as a user account for a seller telephone that was seized from Oliver.

-Backed up, they were able to trace it back and back and back and back and figure out that he was the owner of the email address, right?
+So even though he had a bunch of different email addresses, right, backed up, they were able to trace it back and back and back and back and figure out that he was the owner of the email address, right?

-According to I believe that Oliver was the user of email address big ready at gmail.com and big ready016 at gmail.com and Oliver was therefore involved in the filing and in the uh of the claim and victim 19's name.
+Accordingly, I believe that Oliver was the user of email address, big ready at gmail.com and big ready016 at gmail.com.

-So see how they're able to just go back with subpoenas to figure out who is the user of all these emails and then corroborate it with phone numbers, emails, and ATM pictures of who these guys are.
+So see how they're able to just go back with subpoenas to figure out who was the user of all these emails and then corroborate it with phone numbers, emails, and ATM pictures of who these guys are.

 Look, he's that got one of these bracelets here, right?

-God damn, and they're able to identify him from the bracelets, right?
+And they're able to identify him from the bracelets, right?

 Here it is.

-Uh Oliver saying that wearing the same distinctive bracelets on both his right and left wrist as he is wearing in the blow photograph Oliveira posted on social media, you know, and then they just identify him uh all over the place.
+Oliver saying that wearing the same distinctive bracelets on both his right and left wrist as he is wearing in the below photograph Oliver posted on social media, you know?

 And here's another dude, tattoos, right?